testfailed/ameira.me/_portfolio/watford-chamber-of-commerce-part-of-kickstart-employment-scheme.md

 ---
 title: Watford Chamber of Commerce part of Kickstart employment scheme
-description: "A commission for the Watford Chamber of Commerce, publish in The Watford Observer. "
+description: "A commission for the Watford Chamber of Commerce, published in The Watford Observer. "
 excerpt: Young people need a helping hand to kickstart their adult working lives maybe more now than ever.
 And employers can be hesitant to hire them because